 Ukrainians living under occupation

-People in Crimea, Donetsk, Luhansk, Zaporizhzhia, Kherson, and other occupied areas would see Congress formally state that the United States still treats their homes as Ukrainian territory.
+People in Crimea, Donetsk, Luhansk, Zaporizhzhia, Kherson, and other occupied areas would have Congress formally state that the United States still treats their homes as part of Ukraine.

 The government of Ukraine

-Kyiv would gain a clearer congressional statement that America recognizes Ukraine within its 1991 borders and rejects Russian claims to occupied land.
+Kyiv would gain an explicit congressional commitment that the United States recognizes Ukraine within its 1991 borders and rejects Russia’s claims to occupied land.

 U.S. diplomats and negotiators

-State Department officials and other U.S. representatives would get a more explicit line they are expected to follow when speaking or negotiating about Ukraine’s territory.
+State Department officials would have a clearer line to hold when speaking or negotiating about Ukraine’s territory.

-Governments aligned with Ukraine would have a firmer U.S. policy statement to point to when coordinating messaging around territorial integrity and recognition.
+Governments coordinating support for Ukraine would have a firm U.S. policy statement to point to on territorial integrity and recognition.

 Who is affected by H.J.Res.
 77?